a7med-Talaat/Pathfinding-Visualizer/README.md

-# 🌟 Pathfinding Algorithm Visualizer - Interactive Edition
+# 🌟 Pathfinding Algorithm Visualizer

 A stunning, high-performance web application designed to bring the world of **Graph Theory** and **Search Algorithms** to life.
 This interactive tool allows users to build custom environments and visually compare how various pathfinding algorithms navigate the challenges.

 Built using only **HTML, CSS, and Vanilla JavaScript**, this project emphasizes clean code and powerful, real-time visualization without relying on external libraries or frameworks.

+## To access the site

+You can access the site through this link : https://a7med-talaat.github.io/Pathfinding-Visualizer/

 ## ✨ Core Features